-The purpose of this manual is to explain how to install and maintain the Electro-Mech Model LX1165 Outdoor Baseball / Softball scoreboard, as well as the ETN version of this product.
+The purpose of this manual is to explain how to install and maintain the Electro-Mech Model LX1260 Outdoor Baseball / Softball scoreboard as well as the LX1260-ETN version of this product, which features Electronic Team Names.
 Operation of the scoreboard is covered in the manual that ships with the control console.

-Original Filename: LX1165_Owner Document Version: 1.6

-Document Date: January 10, 2019
+Original Filename: LX1260_Owner Document Version: 1.6 Document Date: January 14, 2019